What is a live dataset?

 Note that only the learning outcomes report uses live datasets.
-If you want to use any of the other Tag based reports, such as Last Score by Tag by User, or Sessions Summary by Tag, those will still require you to set up a Tag hierarchy.
+If you want to use any of the other Tag based reports, such as Last Score by Tag by User, or Sessions Summary by Tag, those still require you to set up a Tag hierarchy.

 You can adjust the scope of the report to only include Item content related to one or more Tags.
 For example, in a live dataset containing curriculum content, your hierarchy might include Domains, Clusters and Standards.
 You could choose to constrain the scope to only display the Standards from within one Cluster.

 You can also filter which sessions go into a live dataset, based on parameters of the session, e.g. Activity IDs or other metadata from the session.